 This crockpot pot roast shows up for our family Sunday dinner at least a couple of times a month!
 My Mom always tells stories about my granny making a big gorgeous pot roast every single Sunday, without fail.

-I love carrying on that family tradition today and I am excited to share this easy recipe for how I make an epic pot roast in the crockpot!
+I love carrying on that family tradition today and I am excited to share this easy recipe for how I make an epic pot roast in the slow cooker!

 This pot roast has amazing flavor thanks to the perfect combination of ingredients.
 Don’t worry, there’s nothing fancy in this dish!
 You probably already have most of these ingredients in your kitchen.